Lwall02/co2_forecast/README.md

 This project applies time series modeling to forecast global CO₂ emissions using annual population data from 1950 to 2023.
 The dataset comes from [Our World in Data](https://ourworldindata.org/co2-and-greenhouse-gas-emissions), which compiles CO₂ emissions (in metric tonnes, excluding land-use change) and global population estimates from various sources.

+#### 🎯 Research Objective

+This study aims to:

+ - **1.** Analyze how the trend of CO₂ emissions has evolved over time relative to global population growth.
+ - **2.** Develop an interpretable, statistically sound model capable of short-term forecasts that reflect recent policy and structural changes.

+The motivation stems from the importance of short-term forecasting in evaluating progress toward global climate targets under agreements such as the Paris Accord and the EU Green Deal.

 #### 📊 Model Description

 The forecasting framework employs a **linear regression model with ARIMA errors**, specifically: